WNBA team Atlanta Dream sold to new owners -- including a former player

 The sale of the team to Larry Gottesdiener, chairman of the national real estate firm Northland, was unanimously approved by the WNBA and the NBA Board of Governors.

-According to a statement Friday, the new ownership group will also include Northland's Chief Operating Officer Suzanne Abair and former Dream player Renee Montgomery -- making her the first former player to become an owner and executive of a WNBA team.
+According to a statement Friday, the new, three-member ownership group will also include Northland's Chief Operating Officer Suzanne Abair and former Dream player Renee Montgomery -- making her the first former player to become an owner and executive of a WNBA team.

 "With the unanimous WNBA and NBA votes, today marks a new beginning for the Atlanta Dream organization and we are very pleased to welcome Larry Gottesdiener and Suzanne Abair to the WNBA," WNBA Commissioner Cathy Engelbert said in a statement.

-"I admire their passion for women's basketball, but more importantly, have been impressed with their values," Engelbert said.
-"I am also thrilled that former WNBA star Renee Montgomery will be joining the ownership group as an investor and executive for the team.
-Renee is a trailblazer who has made a major impact both in the game and beyond."
+"I am also thrilled that former WNBA star Renee Montgomery will be joining the ownership group as an investor and executive for the team," she added, calling Montgomery a "trailblazer."